Your machines earn it in the pit. You lose it on the way to the office.

 Ghana's sixth-edition mining local procurement list, effective January 2025.
 Penalties up to USD 10,000 monthly for non-compliance.
 The framework shapes which categories of goods and services must come from Ghanaian-owned companies, and how mining contractors structure their supply chain.
 Source: Minerals Commission Sixth Edition Procurement List (PDF, January 2025).

-Honest disclosure: Ilori Streamline Ltd (the company behind Darikoda) is UK-registered with active Ghana operating presence, working alongside Ghana-registered partner engineering firms where the regulations require it.
+Honest disclosure: Darikoda Systems Ltd, the Ghana-registered company behind Darikoda, is backed by Ilori Streamline Ltd (UK).
+Where the regulations require it, we work alongside Ghana-registered partner engineering firms.
 Specifics, including category count and source-document caveats, are in the FAQ below.

 Sliding-scale royalty regime